Deepshare-Official/CCF-Figure/README.md

 ### What It Is

 `CCF Figure` is a Skill for researchers in AI and computer science.

-It transforms paper content into **publication-quality scientific figures** meeting the visual standards of top conferences and journals.
+It transforms paper content into **publication-quality scientific figures** that meet the visual standards of top conferences and journals.

 The core methodology comes from DeepShare’s June 2026 article:
 **Classify the paper type first, then select the optimal diagram structure** — rather than mechanically applying a generic “left-input → center-model → right-output” template.